charlie-tango/hooks/CONTRIBUTING.md

 ### Publishing

-Currently publishing a new release is a manually `lerna publish` task.
+Currently, publishing a new release is a manual `lerna publish` task.
 Make sure you have access rights to publish to our NPM before creating a new release.

 ```